The Wrong Way to Change Your Email Address

 {new email address removed}

-One one hand, that works well for letting your friends and family know that your email address has changed.
+On one hand, this is an easy way to let your friends and family know that your email address has changed.

-On the other hand, there are serious problems with this approach.
-Let’s review the most common ones, and what you should do instead.
+On the other hand, there are serious drawbacks to this approach.
+Let’s review the most common and what you should do instead.

 Problem #1: CCing everyone